International River Committees

 • give advice and recommendations to the contracting parties for the prevention and control of catastrophic water pollution (warning and alarm system)

-The IMC has recognised 5 non-governmental organisations as observers.
-They take part in the meetings.
 Rijkswaterstaat participates in the International Meuse Commission on behalf of the Dutch Ministry of Infrastructure and Water Management.

 International Scheldt River Commission

 With a total length of 350 km, the Scheldt flows from northern France through Wallonia and Flanders to the city of Vlissingen in the Netherlands, where it meets the North Sea.
+The Scheldt basin includes all natural and artificial surface waters, groundwater and coastal waters of the Scheldt river basin, the basins of the Somme, the Aa and the Canche, the French northern polders, the Flemish polders up to the Oosterschelde and the Grevelingenmeer in the Netherlands.

 The International Scheldt Commission is an intergovernmental body made up of 6 contracting parties: France, Belgium, Wallonia, Flanders, the Brussels capital region and the Netherlands.
 It aims to achieve sustainable and integrated water management in the international Scheldt river basin district (Scheldt district).
+The Dutch Ministry of Infrastructure and Water Management, Rijkswaterstaat and the Dutch Water Boards are active members of the International Scheldt Commission.

 Important topics for collaboration are the harmonised implementation of the European Union’s Water Framework Directive and Floods Directive, covering issues such as chemical and ecological water quality, fish migration, sediment management, groundwater, flood risk management, adaptation to climate change (in particular the prevention of the consequences of drought) and the cross-border control of harmful water pollution.